Zbraslavice: Etymology

 The name is derived from the personal name Zbraslav, meaning "the village of Zbraslav's people".

 Geography

 Zbraslavice is located about 16 km south of Kutná Hora and 53 km southeast of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is the hill Kopaniny at 552 m above sea level.
-The brook Hodkovský potok originates here, flows across the municipal territory and supplies several fishponds there.
+The stream Hodkovský potok originates here, flows across the municipal territory and supplies several fishponds there.

 History

 The first written mention of Zbraslavice is from 1260.
 It used to be a market town.
 In 1496, Zbraslavice was almost completely destroyed by a fire, only the local fortress survived.
 It had to be rebuilt, and the fortress was extended into a small castle.